 Updated by shugo (Shugo Maeda) almost 11 years ago

 - Assignee changed from shugo (Shugo Maeda) to matz (Yukihiro Matsumoto)

 Override#foo is called only once, because in the SVN trunk, if a method found by super is the current method, it's skipped to avoid an infinite loop.
 The check was introduced for super in a refinement.
 Without it, super in a refinement causes an infinite loop.

 I don't think so.
 Can I leave it as is, Matz?

-Updated by ko1 (Koichi Sasada) almost 7 years ago
+Updated by ko1 (Koichi Sasada) over 8 years ago

 Just now, we avoid this issue by putting